Autumn Affair: Production

-The program was conceived from a conversation between radio writer Richard Lane and Len Mauger, station manager of Seven.
+The program was conceived from a conversation between radio writer Richard Lane and Len Mauger, station manager of Seven Network.
 There was a quarter hour gap in the schedule and Mauger was keen to develop use of video tape for drama.
 It was decided to make a 15-minute show using skills developed by those involved in The House on the Corner.

-Originally conceived as Julia: An Early Autumn Affair, the title was later shortened to just Autumn Affair.
+Originally conceived under the title Julia: An Early Autumn Affair, the title was later shortened to just Autumn Affair.

 Many of the actors and writers involved in the production had previously worked on radio soap opera, and were inexperienced with television acting.

 Episodes were fifteen minutes in duration, recorded as kinescopes in black and white, and were screened Mondays, Tuesdays and Wednesdays at 8:45 AM. a part of the station's Today breakfast program.

 There were three main conditions for the production: